pyanishjain/Flask-mail-sender/Readme.md

+# Use

+- I used this for reciving mails form my potfolio website itsanishjain.ml
+- check my potfolio website github for more info

 # Flask Mail Sender

 Sends mail with data from the post method.

 - You can send with your own mail server information.
 - You can send mail with Amazon SES.
+- You can send mail with gmail with app specific password as well

 ## Install